ppgcourseUB/ppgcourse2023/Model_selection_and_partitioning_scheme_M_RIUTORT/Readme.md

 PartitionFinder.py $FOLDER
 ```

-> We are not giving the ‘–-raxml’ command so now all models present in `BEAST` will be tested, which will take longer than in our previous analyses because `RAxML` only offers "GTR", "GTRGAMMA" and "GTRGAMMA+I", while `BEAST` has a longer list of possibilities.
+> Notice that we are not giving the ‘–-raxml’ command so now all models present in `BEAST` will be tested, which will take longer than in our previous analyses because `RAxML` only offers "GTR", "GTRGAMMA" and "GTRGAMMA+I", while `BEAST` has a longer list of possibilities.

 While this third analysis is running, we are going to have a look to the results of the two previous analyses.